ofiwg/libfabric/man/fi_getinfo.3.md

   an application must not modify an IO vector until the associated operation has completed.

+*FI_RX_CQ_DATA*
+: This mode bit only applies to data transfers that set FI_REMOTE_CQ_DATA.
+  When set, a data transfer that carries remote CQ data will consume a receive buffer at the target.
+This is true even for operations that would normally not consume posted receive buffers, such as RMA write operations.

 # ADDRESSING FORMATS

 Multiple fabric interfaces take as input either a source or